 Intensive care treatment with multiple antiepileptic drugs and barbiturate induced coma as well as ketogenic diet did not help control his seizures.
 Early immunotherapy in the form of high dose intravenous pulse methylprednisolone at 30 mg/kg/day for three days followed by oral prednisolone for eight weeks and adjunctive intravenous immunoglobulin 2 g/kg followed by anti-CD20 antibody rituximab had no effect.

 After 64 days in intensive care he was discharged to the ward, and continued to have refractory focal seizures and significant neurological impairment.
 He was discharged home after eight months.
-Sixteen months later he had severe cognitive and developmental impairment, refractory focal epilepsy on six AEDs and hypogammaglobulinemia presumed secondary to rituximab treatment.
+Sixteen months later he had severe cognitive and developmental impairment, refractory focal epilepsy on six AEDs and prolonged hypogammaglobulinemia presumed secondary to rituximab treatment and requiring IVIG replacement.

 5) Case 9: FIRES